Professional Exchange Preparation

 Professional Program Background Information

 Background materials will be prepared for your specific professional field.
-These will be included in your Final Information, provided approximately 30 days prior to your delegation convene date.
+These will be included in your Final Program Update, provided approximately 30 days prior to your delegation convene date.